sebastienfouss/loxone_mqttsn/README.md

    2. Connect to MQTT broker
    3. On every subscription request, parse it and forward it to MQTT Broker
    4. Monitor MQTT Broker: as soon as data available (that is, data published on a monitored MQTT topic, parse it and forward it to Loxone on port Z

+### Choice of a broker
+Next question is: what broker to chose, or more precisely: what gateway to choose to interact with a MQTT broker, considering that we will have to use UDP and MQTT protocol is TCP base ?
+Couple of options here, the main ones:
+- MQTT-SN: a lightweight, UDP-base, MQTT protocol variant
+- COAP: another MQTT-like protocol.
+This project is implemented using MQTT-SN protocol.
+COAP is a bit too complex to manage it in the limited environment of a PicoC application.

+This brings us to the main topic: which broker ?
+Considering that a MQTT-SN "broker" is in essence a gateway to an actual MQTT broker, I decided to use EMQX (emqx.io) that embeds in a single server a MQTT broker, as well as a MQTT-SN (and COAP, etc) gateway.